 The solar energy sector shined in a global renewable energy market that maintained steady growth last year despite the United States’ shocking withdrawal from the Paris Agreement.
 Solar panel costs dropped to an all-time low, driving global demand that surpassed the 100GW mark for the first time on the strength of standout annual 26 percent growth.

-Taiwan has vigorously pursued a transition to renewable energy since 2016.
-Most notably, Taiwan is phasing out nuclear power as it increases its reliance on climate-friendly energy sources and seeks more foreign investment.
-The hope is also to boost economic growth and create more jobs.
+Taiwan has vigorously pursued a transition to renewable energy since 2016, most notably phasing out nuclear power as it increases its reliance on climate-friendly energy sources and seeks more foreign investment.
+The region also hopes to boost economic growth and create more jobs.

 With its limited land space, the region is fertile ground for rooftop photovoltaic system (PV) systems.
 In 2016, the Taiwan government set out on an ambitious plan to achieve 3,000MW of installed capacity by 2020 – enough to supply electricity for 1 million households while improving air quality, help spruce up the urban landscape and generate jobs.

 The SEMI Taiwan Energy Group fully backs the government renewable-energy policy.
 Earlier this year, the group gathered more than 200 industry professionals and government officials to explore challenges and opportunities in deploying more rooftop PV systems.
-Here are some key takeaways:
+Here are key takeaways from the conference.

 Infrastructure Reliability Key to High Return on Investment